vcastilh/translation-noahMakefile/src/articles/tutorials/docker-valgrind.md

 [run at startup]: https://stackoverflow.com/c/42network/a/75/521

-Now, we can launch Docker.
-A Docker indicator will be visible in the top right.
+<span id="non-codam-skip">Now, we can launch Docker.</span> A Docker indicator
+will be visible in the top right.
 Open the menu and wait for a green dot with the text "Docker is running".

 <img class="center" src="{{ "/assets/tutorials/docker-valgrind/docker-popup.png" | relativize_url }}" height="300">